Electronic scoring system

 Electronic scoring systems or electronic targets are automated scoring systems used for sport shooting where the shot placement and score is automatically calculated using electronics and presented on screens to the organizer and shooters.
-The score may also be shown on a big screen for audience at the shooting range, and this has in many ways revolutionized the shooting sport.
+The score may also be shown on a big screen for audience at the shooting range, improving the spectator experience.

 With traditional paper targets, the audience of a shooting match may have to understand the signals used for scoring and monitor the scores of multiple targets at once, whereas, with electronics, the current scores can be shown on screens immediately after the shot is fired, allowing the audience to quickly see how different shooters compare to each other.
 Electronic targets automatically gauge the hits so that no physical inspection of hits is needed.
 Some systems even allow real time publishing on the internet.
 Scoring can also be held back by the Range Officer (the shooting supervisor) until the string of fire is finished in order to show the scores for each competitor in ascending order.

 Usage

-Electronic targets are used for all types of sport shooting.
-Guns range from 10 meter air rifles to over 1000 meter long range shooting competitions; targets range from "running targets" (targets that move on rails), like the ISSF 50 meter running target or those used in running moose competitions, to electronic knock down targets, which are often used by many militaries.
+Electronic targets are used for all types of sport shooting, from airguns through to large calibre rifle shooting.
+Targets may be static, "running" (moving targets on rails, like the ISSF 50 meter running target) as well as electronic and "reset" knock down targets used by militaries.
 Targets are available for calibers ranging from air gun pellets up to the 105 mm tank shell.